Helping UGanda Educate

 The nearest shops and proper medical facilities are located 20 kilometres away in Masaka.
 The nearest health clinic is a little closer, in Ssunga, 7km away, but this clinic lacks funding and has minimal medical resources.

 The primary school opened in February 2012, under a private NGO set up by David and Judy Batten, known as the Nabugabo Community Learning Centre (NCLC).
 Today it has:

 The school day at Nabugabo is very different from a typical Ugandan school:

 Children in Uganda are in primary school for 7 years (P1 - P7), and then in theory continue through to secondary school for the next 4 - 6 years:

-Despite the Ugandan Government's intentions, there are very few free government schools in Uganda.
+There are very few free government schools in rural Uganda.
 Unfortunately, the demand for free education massively outstrips the availability of places.
 It is not uncommon for classes to have well over 75 students in one class with nothing in the way of facilities and resources.
-For the majority of the population, the only option is private school and in Uganda these schools vary enormously in quality.
+For the majority of the population, the only option is a private school and in Uganda these vary enormously.

 Teachers in private schools are disillusioned as they are faced with large class sizes and limited resources or teaching aids.
 They are poorly paid and if the school fees are not paid, they in turn suffer.